The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2022-0332: Moodle SQL Injection Vulnerability

-CVE-2022-0332 is an SQL injection flaw in Moodle's h5p activity web service that affects versions 3.11 to 3.11.4.
-Attackers can exploit this to access unauthorized data.
-This article covers technical details, impact, and mitigation.
+CVE-2022-0332 is an SQL injection vulnerability in Moodle's h5p activity web service that affects versions 3.11 to 3.11.4.
+This flaw allows attackers to manipulate database queries.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2022-0332 Overview